jacomaco/project/README.md

 TODO list:

+- Fix .advanced-form-entry so that it uses a grid instead of flexbox
+- Implement the "I'm feeling Lucky" feature

-1. Finnish implementing the Advanced search funtionality
+1. Finish implementing the Advanced search funtionality
 2. Create a section where there are links to the users favorite websites
+3. Make it usable as a custom homepage in a webbrowser